How to diagnose and suppress noise

 Electrically speaking, your car is a pretty active place.
 Every piece of electronic equipment in your car, such as power windows, windshield wipers, and the alternator, generates its own small electrical field.
 These fields can be conducted through the metal that makes up your car's body and chassis.
 They're not really a problem until they sneak into the audio components of your stereo system and become noise.

 Check all connections

-You can solve almost all noise problems, without the need for adding noise filters, by making sure that every component is installed properly, that high-quality equipment is used, and that the car's charging system is working properly.
+You can solve almost all noise problems, without the need for adding noise filters, by making sure that every component is installed properly, that high-quality equipment (especially wiring and cables) is used, and that the car's charging system is working properly.

 Loose grounds cause noise

 Besides the stereo system, noise can also come from the vehicle's electrical system.
 Often, tightening or replacing a vehicle's ground cables will clear up the noise issue in the sound system.

 - Check the battery fluid level and fill, if necessary

 - Make sure the battery leads are tight to their posts